-• Digital platform operators unilaterally provide the terms and conditions in entering into agreements.
-There is the principle of private autonomy concerning contracts, and there are cases that parties even accept somewhat disadvantageous conditions based on the consent between the parties.
-However, under the recent circumstances where the digital economy is being increasingly oligopolized and monopolized, we practically have no other choice, and have no option but to accept them even if they are substantially disadvantageous to us.

-• In the agreements with digital platform operators, (1) we are unable to negotiate when entering into them, (2) our counterparty [(the digital platform operator)] may change the terms at their discretion, and (3) our counterparty may unilaterally terminate its services.
+- Digital platform operators unilaterally provide the terms and conditions in agreements.
+There is a principle of private autonomy concerning contracts, and there are cases that parties even accept somewhat disadvantageous conditions based on the consent between the parties.
+However, under the recent circumstances where the digital economy is being increasingly oligopolized and monopolized, we practically have no other choices, and have no options but to accept them even if they are substantially disadvantageous to us. - <Opinion from a publisher> - In the agreements with digital platform operators, (1) we are unable to negotiate when entering into them, (2) our counterparty [(the digital platform operator)] may change the terms at their discretion, and (3) our counterparty may unilaterally terminate its services.